faircore/faircore.github.io/content/posts/building-a-community-driven-ethical-platform.md

  - The [Open Food Facts](https://openfoodfacts.org) collaborative, free and open database
  - [Yuka](https://yuka.io/) for the gaming-like experience and the ease of use (green, orange, red score with optional details)

 The goal is to provide an easy way for users to choose their ethical services, but also to highlight companies and organizations that respect you as a human, by protecting your data, avoid leveraging cognitive biases to hijack your mind, use open and predictable algorithms, and try to minimize their environmental impact.

-FairCore goal is also to share existing initiative like [Pivacy Exodus](https://exodus-privacy.eu.org/) and provide guidelines about how to design ethical services with privacy in mind from the beginning and respect our fondamental rights like:
+FairCore goal is also to share existing initiative like [Privacy Exodus](https://exodus-privacy.eu.org/) and provide guidelines about how to design ethical services with privacy in mind from the beginning and respect our fundamental rights like:
  - Right to disconnection
  - Right to be forgotten
  - Right not to be the product when paying for a service